-Southern Company Services, Inc. operates as a utility company that provides electric service in the southeastern United States.
+Southern Company Services, Inc. offers electric utility and power distribution services in the southeastern United States.
 The company was founded in 1949 and is based in Atlanta, Georgia.
 Southern Company Services, Inc. operates as a subsidiary of Southern Company.

 30 Ivan Allen Jr. Boulevard N.W.

 Chairman, Chief Executive Officer, and President

 Chairman of Southern Company, Chief Executive Officer of Southern Company, and President of Southern Company